| Fifth Crusade 1213 - 1221 |

 1284 |

-complete their conquest of Prussia,
+conquest of Prussia, eliminating the

-eliminating the local Prussian population
+local Prussian population as an

-as an independent ethnic group.
-The
+independent ethnic group.
+The Prussians

-Prussians would be assimilated by the
+would be assimilated by the Germans,

-Germans, Poles, and Lithuanians while the
+Poles, and Lithuanians while the

 Prussian name would be adopted by the